JakobEdding/Collaborative-Filtering-Kafka/README.md

 As we are using low rank approximations, it is very unlikely that ALS will correctly "predict" the original ratings.
 The paper then normalizes the RMSE with a parameter lambda and, depending on the cell, with the number of ratings of the corresponding user and movie.
 In our approach, we also normalize with lambda, but depending on the step we are in (see below), we only have access to the number of ratings of the user or the movie respectively.
-We use this number to normalize in addition to lambda.
+We only use this number to normalize in addition to lambda in contrast to both as shown above.

 ### Algorithm
 We describe the steps of the algorithm schematically.